Kalidou Koulibaly: Chelsea

+Al-Hilal

+On 25 June 2023, it was announced that Koulibaly signed for Saudi Pro League club Al-Hilal for a fee of around £20 million.

 International career

 Koulibaly was born and raised in France by Senegalese parents, and was therefore eligible for both nations.
 He played for the French under-20 team starting in 2011 and played six times during the FIFA U-20 World Cup in Colombia.
 However, in early September 2015, Koulibaly changed federations and joined the Senegal national football team, despite the interest to call him for Les Bleus from Didier Deschamps.
 He later explained his decision, saying: "I don't have any regrets because I want to write the story of the future of Senegal football and I hope I'll be able to do that."
 Koulibaly made his debut on 5 September 2015 in an AFCON qualifier against Namibia in a 2–0 victory.
-He was a member of the Senegal squad that took part at the 2017 Africa Cup of Nations.

-In May 2018, he was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.
+He was a member of the Senegal squad that took part at the 2017 Africa Cup of Nations In May 2018, he was named in Senegal's 23-man squad for the 2018 FIFA World Cup in Russia.
 Koulibaly played all three matches, as Senegal were knocked out in the group stage of the tournament after becoming the first team in FIFA World Cup history to be eliminated due to fair play tiebreaker rules.
 In December 2021, he was named in Senegal's 23-man squad for the 2021 Africa Cup of Nations in Cameroon.
 As captain, he became the first Senegalese to lift the trophy, following a victory in the final against Egypt, in which he scored the first penalty shootout in a 4–2 win after a goalless draw.

 Koulibaly was named in Senegal's 23-man squad for the 2022 FIFA World Cup in Qatar.
 He scored his first international goal on 29 November in the 70th minute of Senegal's 2–1 win over Ecuador in their final match of the group stage.
 This goal proved decisive in securing the win for Senegal, which ensured that the team progressed to the round of 16.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.